 We recognise the value of work experience to introduce students to the world of work, give them contact with real employers and help them develop their transferable skills.
 We remain committed to providing all Year 10 students with a one week work experience opportunity.
 This experience is supported by preparation sessions when students consider CV writing, health and safety issues, interview skills and job applications.
 After the work experience, students work through evaluating activities to reflect and record their learning experience.

 Further and higher education resources are available in the careers office.
 In addition, careers opportunities relating to apprenticeships, HE courses, apprenticeship opportunities and labour market intelligence can be found in our Central Resource Library.
+Careers events, University open days, job vacancies, apprenticeship vacancies and work experience opportunities are shared at assemblies and on the noticeboards.

 Throughout the sixth form years careers and work related activities are organised including external speakers and facilitators and trips to events with employers, HE and apprenticeship providers.
 Year 12 students visit UCAS events and are also encouraged to attend university open days and taster days.